DareDarling-Deba/binohexy/README.md

 # binohexy
-a simple encoder and embedding technology with a detach and decoder for both way communication channel read the algorithm for further details
+A encoder and embedding technology with a detach and decoder for both way communication channel read the algorithm for further details

 This is the GUI of the following project.